 1. A digital sales funnel is a process you must establish in your business if you want it to grow.
 Without it, you will find it challenging to take firm control of your digital marketing and sales activities.

 2. As digital sales funnels have evolved, they have become increasingly complex – mostly in response to the growing sophistication of online users.
 Nowadays, no matter what channel you advertise, you need to give value first in the form of ungated content (content that you distribute and share freely with no signup required).

 3. The skills required to build funnels have evolved too.
 To run an effective funnel nowadays, you and your team need to have mastery over the following skills:

 - Multichannel traffic campaigns

 - Video production

 - Data reporting and analysis

-4. Across industries, funnels differ in length, in the number of lead acquisition layers, and in the use of integrated different tactics like direct sales.
+4. Across industries, funnels differ in length, in the number of lead acquisition layers, and in the use of integrated tactics like direct sales.

 Experienced digital marketing strategists should be able to adjust the general funnel flow to the specific type best suited to a particular industry.
-And the cherry on the top is being able to tweak it further to make it as effective as possible for a specific client persona or market trend.
+And the cherry on top is being able to tweak it further to make it as effective as possible for a specific client persona or market trend.
 For assistance with this – you can always call us 🙂